ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 resource and the corresponding response.

 The request uses the "path-vector" cost type in the `cost-type` field.
-The `ane-property-names` field is missing, indicating that the client only requests for the Path Vector but not the ANE properties.
+The `ane-property-names` field is missing, indicating that the Client only requests for the Path Vector but not the ANE properties.

 The response consists of two parts.
 The first part returns the array of ANEName